CoderAbdiaziz/Travely/README.md

 * customize user pages with facebook information
 * a search option where you dont have to click the map and can go to a specific place right away
     * search option will appear on the favorites, placelist, and map page in order to look for a particular place
+* Share your favorites list with a friend on Facebook